abhiTronix/deffcode/docs/recipes/advanced/transcode-live-frames-complexgraphs.md

 In this example we will blend **`10` seconds of Mandelbrot test pattern** _(generated using `lavfi` input virtual device)_ that serves as the "top" layer with **`10` seconds of Image Sequence** that serves as the "bottom" layer, using `blend` filter _(with `heat` blend mode)_, and decode live **BGR24** video frames in FFdecoder API.
 We'll also be encoding those decoded frames in real-time into lossless video file using WriteGear API with controlled framerate.

-!!! danger "==WriteGear's Compression Mode support for FFdecoder API is currently in beta so you can expect much higher than usual CPU utilization!=="

 ??? tip "Extracting Image Sequences from a video"